Jean Haden-Guest, Lady Haden-Guest: Personal life

-Lady Haden-Guest married The Honourable Peter Haden-Guest, a British ballet dancer and choreographer, in 1945.
-She was Haden-Guest's second wife.
+Haden-Guest married The Honourable Peter Haden-Guest, a British ballet dancer and choreographer, in 1945.
+She was Peter Haden-Guest's second wife.
 Her husband was the fourth son of the politician Leslie Haden-Guest, 1st Baron Haden-Guest and a grandson of Colonel Albert Goldsmid, who founded the Jewish Lads' Brigade.
 Her husband, who later had a career as a diplomat, succeeded his brother as the 4th Baron Haden-Guest in 1987, thus making her a baroness.

 Lady Haden-Guest and her husband had three children: Christopher Guest in 1948, Nicholas Guest in 1951, and Elissa Haden-Guest in 1953.
 She was also a stepmother to Lord Haden-Guest's son, Anthony Haden-Guest, with his first wife, Elisabeth Furse.

-Lady Haden-Guest died on February 10, 2017, at her home in Santa Monica, California, at the age of 95, less than a month before her 96th birthday.
+Lady Haden-Guest died on February 10, 2017, at her home in Santa Monica, California, at the age of 95.